Mattianna/mattianna.github.io/_ceramics/Soda_Fired_Cairn.md

 {% include gallery %}

 This high fire stoneware lamp is a continuation of my cairn series.
-Decorated with colored slip and the iron content of the clay body interacting with a soda kiln, this lamp is earthy and grounded while towering and lighting the way.
+The “stone” elements of this base are decorated with a colored slip which interacts with the iron content within the clay of the forms themselves.
+This combination of elements, while being fired in a soda kiln, result in the dramatic coloration of this beautiful lamp.
+It is earthy and grounded while towering and lighting the way.